timescale/tobs/README.md

 # Quick start

-The following command will install Prometheus, TimescaleDB, and Timescale-Prometheus Connector into your Kubernetes cluster:
+The following command will install Prometheus, TimescaleDB, Timescale-Prometheus Connector, and Grafana into your Kubernetes cluster:
 ```
 helm repo add timescale https://charts.timescale.com/